Wii505/gcn-usb-adapter/README.md

 *   Compatible with Windows XP/Vista/7/8

-*   Not Compatible with Windows 10
+*   Compatibiltiy with windows 10 possible (pending feedback)

 *   Use up to 4 gamecube controllers on 1 USB port